Football: Man City on verge of title after bouncing back at Spurs, Salah hits 40

 All of Liverpool's prolific front three were on target as Sadio Mane and Roberto Firmino struck either side of Salah's deft header to take their combined tally for the season to 82.

-Chelsea kept their feint hopes of Champions League football next season alive by closing to within seven points of Spurs with a stunning eight-minute fightback to deepen Southampton's predicament in the bottom three.
+Chelsea kept their faint hopes of Champions League football next season alive by closing to within seven points of Spurs with a stunning eight-minute fightback to deepen Southampton's predicament in the bottom three.

 Saints led 2-0 with 20 minutes remaining through Dusan Tadic and debutant Jan Bednarek.